What Does A Conveyancer Do?

 Conveyancing can seem like a tricky subject to get your head around.
 For many, it’s a lot of legal buzzwords and jargon.
 People aren’t often familiar with what a conveyancer does, but that’s okay; it’s an incredibly specialised role.

-A conveyancer is the legal link in a house sale between buyer and seller, but also local government and other authorities that make your house sale final and legally binding.
+A conveyancer is the legal link in a house sale between buyer and seller, but also the local government and other authorities that make your house sale final and legally binding.

 Here are a few things you can expect a conveyancer to provide and what the process looks like: